fsvm88/bitcoind-docker/README.md

 # bitcoind-docker
-Minimal bitcoind docker image based on Alpine.
+Minimal bitcoind docker image based on (temporarily) debian:11.
 Most of the code is taken from https://github.com/kylemanna/docker-bitcoind, and re-adapted for modern Alpine.